ZedThree/HPCAcademyFortran/Fortran.md

 ## `parameter`

-- sometimes want a variable that can't be modified at runtime, e.g. `pi`
+- Sometimes want a variable that can't be modified at runtime, e.g. `pi`
 - or have lots of arrays of fixed size